gregorskii/gulp-load-runners/README.md

 ### Config

-Config files are placed in the `config` folder and are a module with either a object literal, or function export:
+Config files are placed in the `config` folder and are a module with either a POJO, or function export:

 ```
-export default {
+module.export =  {
   message: 'Hello World!'
 };
 ```

 ```
-export default (projectConfig) => {
+module.export = (projectConfig) => {
   message: 'Hello World!'
 };
 ```

-Where in the functional example `projectConfig` is provided to the configuration file upon loading.
+Where in the functional example `projectConfig` is provided to the configuration file upon processing.

 ### Error Handling